Relativistic model-free prediction for neutrinoless double beta decay at leading order: Prediction of the amplitude

-{\it Prediction of the $0\nu\beta\beta$ amplitude.}---In Fig.~\ref{fig3}, we benchmark our calculated amplitude against the one estimated previously at the kinematics $|\bm p_i|=25$ MeV and $|\bm p_f|=30$ MeV~\cite{Cirigliano2021Phys.Rev.Lett.172002,Cirigliano2021J.HighEnergyPhys.289}.
+In Fig.~\ref{fig3}, we benchmark our calculated amplitude against the one estimated previously at the kinematics $|\bm p_i|=25$ MeV and $|\bm p_f|=30$ MeV~\cite{Cirigliano2021Phys.Rev.Lett.172002,Cirigliano2021J.HighEnergyPhys.289}.
 Such a comparison is not trivial at all, because the two amplitudes are obtained in distinct approaches.
 The amplitude obtained in this work is properly renormalized by the relativity and there is no need to introduce any unknown counter terms, while in the previous estimation~\cite{Cirigliano2021Phys.Rev.Lett.172002,Cirigliano2021J.HighEnergyPhys.289}, one has to renormalize the amplitude by introducing an unknown contact term, whose size was constrained by additional model-dependent inputs within a certain range.

-It is remarkable that the renormalized amplitude obtained with the relativistic chiral EFT is quite consistent with the previous estimation~\cite{Cirigliano2021Phys.Rev.Lett.172002,Cirigliano2021J.HighEnergyPhys.289}, and their difference is only about $10\%$.
+It is remarkable that the renormalized amplitude obtained with the relativistic chiral EFT, $\mathcal{A}^{\rm LO}_\nu = -0.0209~\rm{MeV}^{-2}$, is quite consistent with the previous estimation~\cite{Cirigliano2021Phys.Rev.Lett.172002,Cirigliano2021J.HighEnergyPhys.289}, and their difference is only about $10\%$.
 This demonstrates the validity of both approaches for $0\nu\beta\beta$ transitions, but the present relativistic framework avoids the uncertainties introduced by the model-dependent inputs.
+In addition, the theoretical uncertainties in the present framework can be systematically improved by moving to higher orders of the chiral expansion.
+The theoretical uncertainty originating from the truncation of the chiral expansion was rarely discussed in previous works on the $nn\rightarrow ppe^-e^-$ amplitude.
+Following Ref.~\cite{Epelbaum2015Eur.Phys.J.A53}, a very rough estimation could be given by $m_\pi/\Lambda_b$ with $\Lambda_b=600$ MeV the breakdown scale of chiral expansion, i.e., around $23\%$.

 Compared to the relativistic chiral EFT, its pionless counterpart predicts an amplitude larger by about $40\%$.
-This comes from their different LO contributions to both neutrino potential in the weak sector and nucleon-nucleon scattering in the strong sector.
-We would expect that the predictions with chiral and pionless EFTs should come closer when moving to higher orders.
-For instance, in the strong sector, the differences between the low-energy $^1S_0$ phase shifts given by the chiral and pionless EFTs should be largely reduced at next-to-leading order by taking into account the $^1S_0$ effective range~\cite{Kaplan1996Nucl.Phys.B629659,Long2012Phys.Rev.C024001}.
-It would be interesting to examine if it is also true for the $nn\rightarrow pp e^-e^-$ amplitude in the future.
+We would expect that the predictions of the amplitudes with chiral and pionless EFTs should come closer at higher orders, as is the case for $NN$ scattering~\cite{Kaplan1996Nucl.Phys.B629659,Long2012Phys.Rev.C024001}, and it would be interesting to examine this in the future.